citp/privacy-policy-historical/d/da/dai/dailymail.com.md

 We use these similar technologies on websites, emails and apps, for the same purposes and in much the same way as we use cookies on websites.
-We will use “cookies” and “websites” below as shorthand for “cookies and similar technologies” on “websites, emails and in apps”.
+We will use 'cookies' and 'websites' below as shorthand for 'cookies and similar technologies' on 'websites, emails and in apps'.

 What do you use cookies for?